DamienIrving/teaching/utas/utas_climate_lecture.md

 It supplies the great deep ocean water masses, the North Atlantic Deep Water and Antarctic Bottom Water.

+### Coastal upwelling

+*See the [CliMates blog post on upwelling](https://studentclimates.wordpress.com/2017/08/17/upwelling-zones-secrets-of-the-deep-ocean/) for a good overview.*

-Naturally what goes down must come up if deep currents are going to continue to flow.
+Naturally what goes down must come up if the deep currents are going to continue to flow.
+The process of these re-emerging deep water masses is called upwelling.
-Deep waters born in the Atlantic (for instance) spread to the other ocean basins using the circum-planetary highway that surrounds Antarctica.
-This seaway serves as the roundabout connecting all the world's oceans and allowing deep Atlantic water to spread ultimately to the Pacific.
-On average, the trip takes about 800 years.
-Along the way water finds return routes to the surface.
-Since the deep waters are more dense than those at the surface, energy has to be used to pump them up.
-Ultimately, the energy is provided by the planetary heat gradients as these drive wind and deep ocean flow.

-The winds provide upward draw on deep waters thanks to the Coriolis Effect.
-Along the eastern sides of ocean basins and around Antarctica winds (the south easterly trades associated with the Hadley and Polar cells respectively) blow such that Coriolis veering drives them oceanward, away from the land margin.
-The surface waters are drawn away from the coast.
-The result is a process called upwelling, which causes deeper water to rise and replace the water pulled away from the shore.
-Upwelling is particularly effective around Antarctica because the water column there is uniformly cold, which means that the thermocline barrier to vertical motion is weak and waters can be drawn up from depth.
-As a result, upwelling in the Southern Ocean provides one of the main avenues by which deep waters eventually surface.

-> **Why don't deserts extend to the eastern side of the various continents?**
->
-> Because the subtropical gyres transport warm surface waters
-> to the western side of each ocean basin,
-> while upwelling makes the surface waters even colder on the eastern side.
-> Warm surface waters are associated with more evaporation and ultimately rainfall.
+Upwelling doesn’t just happen anywhere but rather in certain regions of wind-sea interaction.
+Along the west coasts of continents in the southern hemisphere southerly winds (coming from the south east) are responsible for this phenomenon while in the northern hemisphere northerly winds cause upwelling.
+(Also, critically, the westerlies over the Sothern Ocean cause upwelling – see Matthew England's figure from the previous section.)

+The force of the wind pushes the surface layer of the ocean to the north (in the southern hemisphere, and vice versa) however, due to the rotation of the earth the moving water masses are deflected to the left in the southern hemisphere and to the right in the northern hemisphere, so away from the west coasts.
+The missing surface waters are replaced by water masses from the depth by upwelling of former mentioned.

+Usually, these rising waters are colder, nutrient and oxygen rich waters, leading to increasing numbers of phytoplankton when reaching the surface.
+Phytoplankton on the other hand forms the base of the food chain making upwelling regions the most productive fisheries of the world.
+About half the world’s total fish catch comes from upwelling zones.

+### Global conveyor belt

 Together, the surface currents and deep ocean currents form the [Global Conveyor Belt](https://www.e-education.psu.edu/earth103/node/686), which performs that fundamental task required of the ocean: the transport of heat from the tropics towards the poles.

 ### Climate variability

-The ocean plays a big role in climate variability...
-ENSO, IOD.

-Decadal: IPO
-Annual: ENSO, SAM, IOD (Show BoM seasonal outlook video, drought)

-Geological timescales: Milankovic cycles, movement of continents, etc
+Because it evolves more slowly than the atmosphere (and evaporation from the ocean surface is a massive source of moisture), the ocean plays a big role in climate variability (i.e. in droughts, wetter/drier than average seasons/years, etc).

+You'll notice in the latest [seasonal outlook](https://www.youtube.com/watch?v=XaWR-I4jvzE) from the Bureau of Meteorology that they focus a lot on sea surface temperatures in the tropical Indian Ocean (driven by the [Indian Ocean Dipole](http://www.bom.gov.au/climate/iod/)) and tropical Pacific Ocean (driven by the [El Nino Southern Oscillation](https://www.youtube.com/watch?v=dzat16LMtQk)).

+## 7. Geologic perspective

+To finish, it's useful to put the current climate (and climate change) in perspective by considering how Earth’s climate has varied of it’s 4.6 billion year history.

+Climate communication is a bit of a focus for this subject and we’ve just seen how the Bureau of Meteorology do it, so check out the [History of Earth's Climate](https://www.youtube.com/watch?v=dC_2WXyORGA) from SciShow, which is one of the most popular science channels on YouTube.

-## 7. Summary
+## 8. Summary

 Our weather and climate is driven ultimately by the unequal distribution of energy that the Earth receives from the Sun.